• Home

 About This Song

-“Lost in the Stars” is from the 1949 musical of the same name, based on the 1948 novel by Alan Paton, Cry, the Beloved Country.
-Kurt Weill wrote the score, with lyrics by Maxwell Anderson.
-Set in South Africa in an era when apartheid seemed as if it would never end, the plot concerns a black priest whose son, in a robbery attempt, kills a white man who is a friend of his father.
+“Lost in the Stars” was written by Kurt Weill and Maxwell Anderson for the 1949 musical of the same name, based on the 1948 novel by Alan Paton, Cry, the Beloved Country.
+Set in South Africa in an era when apartheid seemed as if it would never end, the plot concerns a black priest whose son kills, in a robbery attempt, a white man who is a friend of his father.
 The priest sings this song at the end of the first act, in a complete crisis of faith.

 About This Version

-“Lost in the Stars,” as well as Tony, is available from Apple Music.
+“Lost in the Stars,” as well as Tony Bennett at Carnegie Hall, is available on Apple Music.

 About This Song